igsor/HDPy/doc/source/puppy_offline.rst

 In this case, the action is based on a gait and controlls the amplitudes of the left and right legs.
 The procedure to create an initial action is overwritten such that the initial action is randomly chosen.
-The same is achieved by subtyping :py:class:`OfflineCollector` and overwriting the :py:meth:`OfflineCollector._next_action_hook` for action selection during the experiment.
+The same is achieved by subtyping :py:class:`OfflinePuppy` and overwriting the :py:meth:`OfflinePuppy._next_action_hook` for action selection during the experiment.
 Hence, actions are chosen randomly at all times, according to the respective schema.
 Note that the action selection schema may have a huge influence on Critic training